 The Russian invasion of Ukraine has fast tracked the Uranium Reserve Program.
-On May 5, 2022, the U.S. Secretary of Energy Jennifer Granholm testified before the Senate Committee on Energy and Natural Resources that the DoE

-"would make direct purchases of domestically mined and converted uranium this calendar year to establish a strategic uranium reserve".
+On May 5, 2022, the U.S. Secretary of Energy Jennifer Granholm testified before the Senate Committee on Energy and Natural Resources that the DoE "would make direct purchases of domestically mined and converted uranium this calendar year to establish a strategic uranium reserve".
 Secretary Granholm's comments make clear that the U.S. is thinking larger.
 Granholm stated that "We should not be sending any money to Russia for any American energy or for any other reason," and "if we move away from Russia right away, we want to make sure we have the ability to continue to keep the fleet afloat."
-To accomplish this, she further disclosed that the DoE is "developing a full-on uranium strategy that's going through the interagency process."
+To accomplish this she further disclosed that the DoE is "developing a full-on uranium strategy that's going through the interagency process."

-Subsequently in June 2022, the DoE issued a Request for Proposals ("RFP") to purchase up to 1 million pounds of uranium at an initial funding level of \$75 million into the newly established U.S. Uranium Reserve.
-The RFP sought uranium that was already held in inventory at Honeywell's Metropolis Works Plant, the U.S. conversion facility.
-The DOE awarded contracts in December 2022 for the purchase of approximately 1,000,000 lbs of uranium.
-To fulfill Uranium Reserve requirements, U.S. origin uranium will be delivered during the first quarter of 2023.
+Subsequently in June 2022, the U.S. Department of Energy ("DOE") released program guidelines to initiate purchases of up to \$75 million of U.S. domestic origin uranium inventory from existing storage at the Honeywell Metropolis Works uranium conversion facility in Metropolis, Illinois.
+The DOE awarded contracts in December 2022 for the purchase of 1,100,000 lbs of uranium that were delivered in the first quarter of 2023.
 Five uranium companies disclosed receiving contract awards within a price range from \$59.50 to \$70.50 per pound.
 Western did not hold qualifying inventory, and as such did not submit a bid proposal.
 An expansion of the U.S. Uranium Reserve program continues to be discussed.
-As originally proposed, the program contemplated \$150M in annual purchases for a 10-year period, which would aggregate to \$1.5 billion over its lifetime.
+As originally proposed, the program contemplated \$150M in annual purchases for a 10 year period which would aggregate to \$1.5 billion over its lifetime.